 12. Olá Portugal!

-It's in the northern part of the country that's known for its wine growing and production.
+Porto is in the northern part of the country that's known for its wine growing and production.
 Every second store sells wine and its main export is Port Wine.
 The river Douro runs through the middle with the city split in two.
 The old city and the main business centre are on the northern side.

 Max and I both feel safe and comfortable here.
 The locals are friendly, the streets are not busy and the food and accommodation are probably the cheapest in Europe.

-It is a bit of fun though having a go at some of their language.
+It is a bit of fun, though, having a go at some of their language.
 There was one time when we ordered food in Portuguese and were sweating on what we would get served!
 All part of the adventure!

 Comments